<img src="https://ws.zoominfo.com/pixel/xTG1BS8CsDQowHnW1QUQ" width="1" height="1" style="display: none;">

 Although changes are governed by various factors, rapid industry evolution never stops.
 Whether internally or externally induced, urgent or long-term, these changes dictate the rhythm for organizations, and they need to be able to adapt fast for the sake of success.

-Today, trends are pointing towards the importance of digital transformation which requires businesses to employ cutting-edge technological advancements.
-It is the so called Fourth Industrial Revolution – or Industry 4.0 – that has been pushing leaders to transform their existing practices and currently we are seeing the rise of Industry 5.0, the next phase of this digital makeover.
+Today, trends are pointing toward the importance of digital transformation which requires businesses to employ cutting-edge technological advancements.
+It is the so-called Fourth Industrial Revolution – or Industry 4.0 – that has been pushing leaders to transform their existing practices and currently we are seeing the rise of Industry 5.0, the next phase of this digital makeover.

-According to experts of the innovation field, the latter is the enhanced but continued version of the previous phase, but what are the differences between the two phases?
-What does it mean for organisations?
+According to experts in the innovation field, the latter is the enhanced but continued version of the previous phase, but what are the differences between the two phases?
+What does it mean for organizations?

 Let’s explore these questions through an overview of Industry 4.0 and Industry 5.0 and see their implications for the future of businesses!